kjsauce/psy1903/outside-resources/week4.md

     at getOddNumbers (app.js:44:24)
     at app.js:54:13
 - How to set up alert formatting to have multiple lines in javascript?
+- Can you use a function in place of a Boolean value that determines even or odd numbers?

 Outside sites
 - https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays